google-site-verification: googlee16c7726ecc34510.html

 I received information about a water filter, but a company gave me a quote that cost hundreds or thousands of dollars.
 Do I really need a water filter?

 Aurora Water does not recommend installing home filtration devices.
-It’s more effective to treat water systemwide where it can be managed by trained, licensed water treatment professionals and supported through our state-of-the-art laboratory.
-If you do use a filter, for example with your refrigerator’s water or ice dispense, please make sure that you replace the filter regularly based on the manufacturer’s recommendation.
+It’s more effective to treat water systemwide where it can be managed by trained and licensed water treatment professionals and supported through our state-of-the-art laboratory.
+If you do use a filter, for example with your refrigerator’s water or ice dispenser, please make sure that you replace the filter regularly based on the manufacturer’s recommendation.

 Surrounding communities have received reports of companies using predatory sales tactics to scare customers into paying more than they need to on water treatment options.